(Last updated: 26 July 2021)

 - Coordination with international CMS offices in the case of disclosure requirements in other/multiple EU Member States

-- Local representation in disputes with tax authorities, including in other EU Member States.
+- Local representation in disputes with tax authorities, including in other EU Member States

 Social Media cookies collect information about you sharing information from our website via social media tools, or analytics to understand your browsing between social media tools or our Social Media campaigns and our own websites.
 We do this to optimise the mix of channels to provide you with our content.
-Details concerning the tools in use are in our privacy policy.
+Details concerning the tools in use are in our Privacy Notice.